 It is a simple formula, but only if you use the right tools for the job.
-Ahrefs is a suite of SEO tools that helps websites, blogs and companies grow their search traffic, do in-depth research on their competitors and monitor their niche.
-Which keywords/topics should you be trying to rank for?
+Ahrefs is a suite of SEO tools that helps websites, blogs, and companies grow their search traffic, do in-depth research on their competitors, and monitor their niche.
+Which keywords and topics should you be trying to rank for?
 How many links do you need to build to rank for your chosen keywords?
-Ahrefs lets you do all that and more.
+Ahrefs lets you figure out all that and more.

 Zoom – webinars

 “We’ve held close to 100 webinars with Zoom and the user experience for the business and for participants is next level”

 We’ve held close to 100 webinars with Zoom and the user experience for the business (it hooks into your CRM very nicely) and for participants (the video quality is unparalleled) is next level.
 Bonus: You can now enable visitors and users to register for webinars directly in the Intercom Messenger with our Zoom integration.

 Today’s video marketing efforts live primarily on YouTube – but is that really the most effective channel for reaching your audience?
 Not always.
 For B2B marketers like ourselves, Wistia takes everything a step further and helps you drive traffic to your website, increase engagement, and improve your website’s conversions.

 At Intercom, Wistia allows us to manage and update existing videos as our product and marketing evolves, without changing URLs or losing historic engagement data and those invaluable customer insights.
 The added bonus?
 Since you can host your video on your website, all the traffic goodness and engagement goes to your domain instead of YouTube.

 Alternatives: Vidyard, Vimeo

 Uberflip – content marketing

 So much of your marketing team’s efforts goes into creating content that’s relevant to your target audiences, but what does it matter if you can’t get that content in front of the right people at the right time?